High cholesterol? The cause may not be what you think

 So, if you have this condition, it means that your cholesterol levels are high because of the effects of many different genes.

 Genes can affect your cholesterol levels by controlling how cholesterol is taken out of the blood and how it’s broken down to be removed.

 If cholesterol isn’t taken out of the blood normally, it can build up in the arteries and block them, which may result in the development of serious complications.

 Although feeling stressed won’t directly impact your cholesterol levels, the way you cope with your stress levels could.

-When you experience stress, you could be more inclined to reach for unhealthy food, drink more alcohol or increase how much you smoke.
+When stressed, you're more inclined to reach for unhealthy food, drink more alcohol or increase how much you smoke.

 Cholesterol: Myths vs Facts

 There’s been a lot of information to take in from this guide.
 So, we’ll remind you of some myths and facts about high cholesterol.All cholesterol is bad for you - a myth!
 Fact: